laughinging/yaes/README.md

     body
 }
 ```
-The HTTP POST request will return one of the following status:
+The HTTP POST request returns one of the following status:
 ```
 200: Email add to queue successfully.
 500: Service not available.